LoganCrockett/todo-app-api/README.md

 REST API for my Todo Application

+# Setting Up the Database (Docker)
+In order to simplify development, I am using docker to run postgres DB locally.
+Please follow the steps for setting up a local copy.

+**Note:** These steps assume you are in the root directory of the project.
+If not, you may have to tweak the commands a bit to match the file path you are currently at.

+1. Open the **SCEHAM.sql** file in the **database** folder.
+On the first line, fill in a value for the *todoappadmin* user password, and save.
+2. Run <pre>docker build -t todo-app-db:latest ./database</pre> to build a copy of the DB image locally.
+3. Run <pre>docker run -e POSTGRES_PASSWORD="fill in value here" -e POSTGRES_DB="todoapp" --name db-test -p 5432:5432 -d todo-app-db:latest</pre>

+This will initialize the DB when the container is first created with the todo schema.
+If there are any sub-sequent changes to the schema, you'll either have to manually apply the changes, or delete the container, and rebuild the image.

 # Getting Started (Local Development)
 **Note:** These steps assume you have already configured the database using the SCHEMA.sql file.
 If not, then please follow the steps listed in section **Setting Up the Database (Docker)**.